equinor/omnia-tutorial/docs/exercises/compute.rst

 After the notebook is created, you will jump to the notebook page.
 And you can start your databricks notebook from there now!

-**!!!Before you get started, read the following points for background info:**
+**!!!Before you get started, read the following points for background info BELOW:**

   * The target dataset is stored in file system **dls** in Data Lake **edc2019dls** with path **/data/open/npd.no/field_production/field_production_monthly.csv**.